The following text field will produce suggestions that follow it as you type.

 *Product information may vary - to confirm product availability, pricing, shipping and return information please contact Barnes and Noble

-Historians of the Western United States have largely ignored the homesteaders.
-There is little romance in farming, especially when compared with that attached to cowboys, Indians, explorers, and fur traders.
-Still, the homesteaders were heroes in their own right.
-Theirs was the last great endeavor in the opening of the West, and this book, with its moving text, historical introduction, and stunning photographs, tells their story.
+Campbell explains how their failure resulted from a deadly combination of natural and economic causes.
+Historians of the western United States have largely ignored the homesteaders, despite the lessons their experiences teach about irrigation and dry farming on the northern plains and the impact of the Great Depression and Dust Bowl.
+There is little romance in farming, especially when compared with that attached to cowboys, Indians, and explorers.
+Still, the homesteaders were heroes in the opening of the West, and this book, with its moving text, historical introduction, and stunning photographs, tells their story.